sadraliev/telechat/README.md

 ## How to Use

-Simply start the bot by sending any message.
+Simply start the bot by sending ["/start", "/show"] message.
 The bot will respond with the chat details and some information about itself.

 Example of usage:

-1. Start a conversation with the bot - [t.me/aboutchat_bot](https://t.me/aboutchat_bot).
+1. Start a conversation with the bot - [telescope bot](https://t.me/tele_scope_bot).
 2. The bot will send a message with your chat ID and other details.
 3. Use the information for CI/CD notifications or monitoring purposes.